-Again, this in cells, not people.
+Again, this is in isolated batches of cells, not people.

 Polyamines -like spermidine – may also have anti-inflammatory effects.
 Too much inflammation over long periods of time can lead to disease.
 But, other investigations find polyamines may be pro-inflammation.
-Crazy I know.

 Most experts say polyamines work because they induce autophagy, helping cells clean up after themselves and in the process, stay healthy.
 While this does seem to be true, I think it's more complicated than this.